AndrosDe/kitcheninstallation-buelau/README.md

   - The gallery was well received and would be of great interest to customers looking for a new kitchen.
   - The contact information is clear and easy to find.
   - Information about the company is easy to find.
+  - Links to a shop are easy to find.
   - Legal and Impressum are less easy to find, though 98% of all visitors would not care for them.